-- monitoring the parameters/triggers/covenants envisaged at issue, which is the basis of the regulation of the payment waterfall or the early termination of the deal.
+- monitoring the parameters/triggers/covenants envisaged at issue, which is the basis of the regulation of the payment waterfall or the advance termination of the deal.
 The analysis is based on the periodic reports from the administrators and rating agencies; - specifically for junior tranches of securitisations originated by Intesa Sanpaolo which have reliable business plans, the analysis is conducted on available cash flows.
-For non-performing products, reference is made to adjustments to loans recovery times for the underlying loans.
+For non-performing products, reference is made to writedowns of receivables and the time expected for the recovery of the underlying credit.